kentra-io/confluentcloud-streamingplatform-basic/readme.md

 It's a POC intended to be as simple as possible while still presenting the [proposed way of working](#proposed-way-of-working) with such platform in a multi-team context.

-It's not a production ready solution - so that the core presented here can be used and integrated with technologies an organization using that has - CI/CD, secret management tools and whatever you need.
+It's not a production ready solution - the core presented here can be used and integrated with technologies an organization using that has - CI/CD, secret management tools and whatever you need.